China Visa FAQs

 (2) Though it is also possible to get a China visa in a third country while you're en route, it has become difficult these days.
 Some offices do not accept applications from persons who do not reside in the country.

-What Are the Requirements for Applying for A Chinese Visa?
+What Are the Requirements for Applying for a Chinese Visa?

-To apply for a China visa, you need to provide some basic documents including a valid passport, a completed Visa Application Form and one recent passport photo, as well as a few additional supporting documents for visa application.
+To apply for a China visa, you need to provide some basic documents, including a valid passport, a completed Visa Application Form and one recent passport photo, as well as a few additional supporting documents for visa application.

-What Is the Cost of Applying for A Chinese Visa?
+What Is the Cost of Applying for a Chinese Visa?

 Visa cost varies according to your nationality, number of entries, and service options.